 Dorking Club

 The Dorking Breed is one of the oldest British Breeds.
-There are around 100 members of the Club which are kept in touch with each other by three Newsletters a year, five Regional Shows and the Club Show at the National Championships in autumn or winter annually, plus an survey of numbers of the various colours.
+There are around 100 members of the Club which are kept in touch with each other by three Newsletters a year, five Regional Shows and the Club Show at the National Championships in autumn or winter annually, plus an annual survey of numbers of the various colours.

 There will be the launch of The Dorking Breed book at the National Show.
 This is a Club publication and is a history and husbandry tome written by Club members.
 Visit our Shop for more details.
 Final cover smaller